shree0156/Credit_Risk_Prediction_Model/README.md

 ## The Problem

-Credit default prediction suffers from severe class imbalance — defaulters are a small minority of borrowers, so standard models learn to ignore them.
+Credit default prediction suffers from severe class imbalance — non defaulters are a small minority of borrowers, so standard models learn to ignore them.
 Missing a true defaulter is the most expensive error a lender can make.
 This project directly tackles that imbalance using synthetic data generation, not just oversampling.

 ---